-Uric acid is a byproduct of purine metabolism which purines exist in our body’s cells and in the cells of the food we eat.
+Uric acid is a waste product of purine metabolism which purines exist in our body’s cells and in the cells of the food we eat.
 So, the more purines there are, the more uric acid is produced.

 Under normal circumstances excess uric acid is continually excreted from the body via the kidneys leaving otherwise healthy levels circulating in the bloodstream.

 But when the body produces too much uric acid or the kidneys fail to excrete enough uric acid then acid levels in the blood increase and will continue to increase.
-Then, when saturation point is reached, urate crystals precipitate out of the uric acid in the joints (and associated tissue and tendons) leading to a gout flare.
+Then, when saturation point is reached, uric acid crystals precipitate out of the uric acid in the joints (and associated tissue and tendons) leading to a gout flare-up.

 The horrible symptoms associated with a gout flare are actually caused by your immune system’s inflammatory response to the crystals.
-This response floods the joint with white blood cells and inflammatory mediators to help fight the crystal “invaders” and it’s this that causes the painful symptoms of a gout flare.
+This response floods the joint with white blood cells and inflammatory mediators to help fight the crystal “invaders” and it’s this that causes your excruciating gout symptoms.

 Once you have the gout condition you have it for life, but it can be managed if you can first reduce, then maintain, your uric acid at healthy levels, generally considered to be below 6 mg/dL (milligrams of uric acid / deciliters of blood).

-And by maintaining your uric acid at healthy levels you reduce your risk of recurrent gout flares.
+And by maintaining your uric acid at healthy levels you reduce your risk of recurrent gout flare-ups.

 So the key question here is: does consuming fish oil (fish or supplements) raise your risk of recurrent gout flares?

-Fish oil is derived from the flesh of oily fish — often called fatty fish — such as: herring, salmon, mackerel, tuna, sardines and anchovies.
+Fish oil is derived from the flesh of oily fish — often called fatty fish or cold water fish — such as: herring, salmon, mackerel, tuna, sardines and anchovies.

 Most of the benefits attributed to fish oil comes from its omega-3 polyunsaturated fatty acids content.
 It’s thought omega-3 fatty acids may help to: